 It is available from the BackPocketTeacher Shop and all good booksellers.

-A sensory story to support
+A sensory story to support bereavement and grief.

-It is a simple story that you read to children to help them process a death and to help them manage the emotions of bereavement and grief.
+A simple story that you read to children to help them process a death and to help them manage the emotions of bereavement and grief.
 Each line of the story is supported with a sensory activity or action, using everyday objects (not included with the book).
 Having a sensory element to the story helps the child to understand the subject matter more fully.

 The story is written for individuals with special educational needs and/or disabilities (SEND) and young children (primary school age).
 The story is a means of helping young children and individuals with SEND to understand that someone has died and reassuring them that the feelings they are experiencing are normal.